scaleoutsean/eseries-perf-analyzer/README.md

 -rw-r--r-- 1 sean sean 204250624 Dec  5 10:41 ntap-grafana-plugin-eseries_monitoring-webservices.tar
 ```

 - `make run` to start InfluxDB and Grafana.
-Collector will fail and exit because `docker-compose.yml` in the `epa/plugins/eseries_monitoring` subdirectory has incorrect ENV configuration (that's on purpose, we don't want to run that one).
-You can leave that container or remove it with `docker rm $CONTAINER_ID`).
+Collector will fail and exit because `docker-compose.yml` in the `epa/plugins/eseries_monitoring` sub-directory has incorrect ENV configuration (that's on purpose, we don't want to run that container by default).
+You can leave that container in place or remove it with `docker rm $CONTAINER_ID`).

 ```sh
 $ cd epa